Granada-Publications/granada-publications-style/index.md

 - Fulan cited it in his Musnad/Masa'il/Book title
  -->

-\hrulefill
+# Preface {.unnumbered}

 This document serves to explain all the in-house style rules for books and documents created at Granada Publications.
 Large documents should be split into parts for easy editing and management.
 It is highly recommended, nay, compulsory for editors to use text-completion software along with a clipboard manager to ease editing tasks.

 # General

 ## Abbreviations

 > An abbreviation does not normally have a distinct pronunciation of its own.
-These properties distinguish abbreviations from **acronyms** and **initialisms** like *NATO* and *BBC*, from **clipped forms** like *gym* and *phone*, and from symbols like * and 5.[@trask2003mind]
+> These properties distinguish abbreviations from **acronyms** and
+> **initialisms** like *NATO* and *BBC*, from **clipped forms** like *gym* and
+> *phone*, and from symbols like * and 5.[@trask2003mind]

-> When an organization has a long name, we frequently use a short form of that name obtained by taking the initial letters of the important words of the name.
+> When an organization has a long name, we frequently use a short form of that
+> name obtained by taking the initial letters of the important words of the
+> name.
 If the result can be pronounced as a word, we call it an *acronym*.
-Examples of acronyms include *NATO* for the *North Atlantic Treaty Organization* and *NASA* for the *National Aeronautics and Space Administration*.
-If the result cannot be pronounced as a word, but must be spelled out letter by letter, we call it an *initialism*.
-Examples include *BBC* for the *British Broadcasting Corporation*...[@trask2003mind]
+> Examples of acronyms include *NATO* for the *North Atlantic Treaty
+> Organization* and *NASA* for the *National Aeronautics and Space
+> Administration*.
+If the result cannot be pronounced as a word, but must be
+> spelled out letter by letter, we call it an *initialism*.
+Examples include
+> *BBC* for the *British Broadcasting Corporation*...[@trask2003mind]

 ## Dates

 Prefer the usage of Hijri dates whenever possible including their corresponding date in the common era.
-The abbreviation [AH]{.small-caps} *(anno Hegirae)* comes before the year: [AH]{.small-caps} 1439.
-Whereas, the abbreviation [CE]{.small-caps} appears after the year: 2018 [CE]{.small-caps}.
+The abbreviation [AH]{.smallcaps} *(anno Hegirae)* comes before the year: [AH]{.smallcaps} 1439.
+Whereas, the abbreviation [CE]{.smallcaps} appears after the year: 2018 [CE]{.smallcaps}.

 ## Punctuation

 If both a question mark and exclamation mark are to be used, the question mark will come first. e.g. What?!

 ## Citations